ljsinclair/featurebase-docs/docs/cloud/cloud-tables/cloud-table-add-column.md

 # How do I add a column to an existing table in FeatureBase Cloud?
 {: .no_toc }

-Add a column to an existing table and change constraints if required.
+Add a column to an existing table and set constraints if required.

 {% include page-toc.md %}